2014 Buenos Aires 200km: Report

-The 200 km of Buenos Aires to an exciting career in a final that had a team that was a big winner: Néstor Girolami and Mauro Giallombardo.
-The pilot of Isla Verde was the first who took off and its strategy was clear: to accelerate as much as possible the Peugeot 408 and, in turn, take care to give to his friend, Mauro Giallombaro.
-Thus the final took off for this combination that had to be aware of the ravages of his teammates: Agustín Canapino and Rafael Morgenstern.
+Néstor Girolami and Mauro Giallombardo won the 2014 Buenos Aires 200 km.
+Girolami started the race in their Peugeot 408 and attempted to build a lead before handing the car to Giallombardo.
+Their main rivals included teammates Agustín Canapino and Rafael Morgenstern.

 The guest of arrecifeño was chosen to start the race.
 And He did more than that until lap 29 ° in which he pitted to return the car to Canapino, endured Mariano Werner (Fiat Petronas) and maintained a reasonable difference, considering it was his first time with the cars more technological country.

 After entering and affect change in 32.711 seconds, Canapino hit the track in search of his teammate to overcome and win the competition.
 With this result and d in sixth position he would leave the Buenos Aires circuit with the points lead.

 Meanwhile, Esteban Guerrieri (Toyota Team Argentina) was one of the most entertainment delivered with Ricardo Risatti, mate Leonel Pernía in the Renault LoJack Team because they were looking forward positions in the middle of a squad that dominated to grow Girolami.

 Until he decided to pit to give your self Giallombardo.
 The tension in the pits and the public was overwhelming to know how it would change for the pilot Isla Verde on track because their work was perfect.
 And it happened.
 The Peugeot 408 pitted calmly, as if he knew what the end would be.
 He headed the box led by Ulises Armellini and came.
 Only took 28.860 seconds to realize it.
 Yes, it was four seconds faster than Canapino.